MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

  Fields in canvas apps can easily be inserted and copy/pasted in our WYSIWYG (What You See Is What You Get) editor.

-### Can the Power Platform call custom function modules?
+### Can Power Platform call custom function modules?

 Yes, if a function module is remote-enabled, our SAP connector can invoke that function module.
 However, SAP doesn't respond to a support ticket if your custom function module isn't working correctly, since that is your own code.

-### How can the Power Platform handle custom processes that we built in SAP because we had no other option?
+### How can Power Platform handle custom processes that we built in SAP because we had no other option?

 Your custom database tables can be read using _Read SAP Table with Parsing_ action for all read operations.
 For _create_ and _update_ operations, you'll need to remote-enable your custom function modules used to maintain this data.
 Once the function modules are remote-enabled, the SAP ERP connector can call them.